Mounties drunk driving case

 Robinson finally gets convicted of something,

-even if it’s a watered-down charge.
+even if its a watered-down charge.
 He continues to draw

 full pay, full benefits and yearly raises while doing absolutely nothing.